SEO Tools - robots, sitemap, rss

 A sitemap

-The sitemap informs search engines about the structure of a website and acts as a map showing links within web pages.
+Sitemaps function like a map by informing search engines about the site's structure and the links within web pages.

 <?xml version="1.0" encoding="UTF-8"?>